Are digital labor law posters compliant?

-With more employees working remotely during the COVID-19 pandemic, the U.S. Department of Labor (DOL) recently issued a field assistance bulletin regarding electronically posted notices of the:
+At the height of the COVID-19 pandemic, the U.S. Department of Labor (DOL) issued a field assistance bulletin regarding electronically posted notices of the:

 - Fair Labor Standards Act (FLSA)